 Our Chapter Vision

 The Mu Lambda Omega Chapter of Alpha Kappa Alpha Sorority, Incorporated is a premiere organization that has a strong presence in our community of Culver City/West Los Angeles California.
-We are dedicated to providing enriching educational programs, scholarships and advocacy for youth, family empowerment, health and environmental enrichment services.
+We are dedicated to providing enriching educational programs, scholarships and advocacy for youth, economic empowerment, health and community enrichment services.
 Together, We Engage, We Enrich and We Empower our community.

 Our Chapter Mission Statement